Atharv8010/product-recommender/README.md

    npm run dev

 Notes:
-- This is a simple frontend-only student-style project.
-The API key will be used from the browser (set via Vite env).
+- This is a simple frontend-only project.
+The API key is used from the browser (set via Vite env).